asdftd/route-decorators-api/README.md

 DecoratorProcessor.registerProcessorFunction(DecoratorType.REQUEST_PARAM, KoaParamTransformer);
 ```

-Transformer functions are returning a function which has the function definition of your route functions<br />
+Transformer functions are returning a function which has the function definition of your route functions
-Every Decorator has a appropriate Decoratortype, see all types: [DecoratorTypes](https://github.com/asdftd/route-decorators-api/blob/master/src/DecoratorType.ts)<br />
+Every Decorator has a appropriate Decoratortype, see all types: [DecoratorTypes](https://github.com/asdftd/route-decorators-api/blob/master/src/DecoratorType.ts)

 2. Apply the decorators